Woody Allen: 2005–2014: Career resurgence

-From July to August 2014 Allen filmed the mystery drama Irrational Man in Newport, Rhode Island, with Joaquin Phoenix, Emma Stone, Parker Posey and Jamie Blackley.
+In July and August 2014, Allen filmed the mystery drama Irrational Man in Newport, Rhode Island, with Joaquin Phoenix, Emma Stone, Parker Posey and Jamie Blackley.
 Allen said that this film, as well as the next three he had planned, had the financing and full support of Sony Pictures Classics.
-His next film, Café Society, starred an ensemble cast, including Jesse Eisenberg, Kristen Stewart, and Blake Lively.
-Bruce Willis was set to co-star, but was replaced by Steve Carell during filming.
-The film is distributed by Amazon Studios, and opened the 2016 Cannes Film Festival on May 11, 2016, the third time Allen has opened the festival.
+Jonathan Romney of Film Comment gave the film a mixed review, praising Stone's performance but calling the film "disconcertingly impersonal—all the more so as it overtly carries certain traditional marks of his patented brand, being a light-highbrow comedy of manners, peppered with bookish in-jokes."

+2015–2019: Streaming projects and fluctuations

 On January 14, 2015, Amazon Studios announced a full-season order for a half-hour Amazon Prime Instant Video series that Allen would write and direct, marking the first time he has developed a television show.
 Allen said of the series, "I don't know how I got into this.
 I have no ideas and I'm not sure where to begin.
 My guess is that Roy Price [the head of Amazon Studios] will regret this."
-At the 2015 Cannes Film Festival, Allen said, in reference to his upcoming Amazon show, "It was a catastrophic mistake.
+At the 2015 Cannes Film Festival, Allen said of his upcoming Amazon show: "It was a catastrophic mistake.
 I don't know what I'm doing.
 I'm floundering.
 I expect this to be a cosmic embarrassment."
 On September 30, 2016, Amazon Video debuted Allen's first television series production, Crisis in Six Scenes.
-The series is a comedy that takes place during the 1960s.
+The series is a comedy set during the 1960s.
 It focuses on the life of a suburban family after a surprise visitor creates chaos among them.
-It stars Allen alongside Elaine May and Miley Cyrus, with the latter playing a radical hippie fugitive who sells marijuana.
+It stars Allen, Elaine May, and Miley Cyrus, with the latter playing a radical hippie fugitive who sells marijuana.

+Allen's next film, Café Society, starred an ensemble cast, including Jesse Eisenberg, Kristen Stewart, and Blake Lively.
+Bruce Willis was set to co-star, but was replaced by Steve Carell during filming.
+The film is distributed by Amazon Studios, and opened the 2016 Cannes Film Festival on May 11, 2016, the third time Allen has opened the festival.
+Peter Bradshaw of The Guardian gave the film a positive review, writing, "The film looks ravishing, with shots of New York which recall images in Allen's great work, Manhattan, but however wonderfully composed, there is something almost touristy in both them, and in his evocation of golden age Tinseltown, like his homages to Paris and Rome.
+Allen brings it all together in his closing moments which conjure something unexpectedly melancholy and shrewdly judged.
+It has entertainment and charm."